maryam-ataei/CS539FinalProject-House_price_prediction/README.md

 The repository is as follows:

-'Process_notbook.ipynb` contains the overview of the project.
+`Process_notbook.ipynb` contains the overview of the project.

 `data.rar` file contains the dataset that it is not cleaned.

-'Method.ipynb` is a file that contains the data preprocessing, feature selection, model impelementation, and evaluation.
+`Method.ipynb` is a file that contains the data preprocessing, feature selection, model impelementation, and evaluation.

 ## Dataset